hugoArregui/CPP_AOP-CRTP/README.md

 Related article can be found in [Overload #9](http://accu.org/index.php/journals/c310/).

-This is a fork of the original repo: [cpp-aop](http://code.google.com/p/cpp-aop/).
+This is a piece of the original code under the modified BSD license.

+The article repository can be found in: [cpp-aop](http://code.google.com/p/cpp-aop/).

 Copyright
 =========